souviksaha97/souviksaha97.github.io/_pages/about.md

 I have worked in health tech start-ups for 4 years in India and have experience with C, Python, and Rust programming languages.

 I am familiar with STM32, NXP, Linux, and Yocto.
-I have also written two open-source libraries for the Arduino, MCP3202, and DAC7611.
+I have also written two open-source libraries for the Arduino called MCP3202, and DAC7611.

 Outside of work, I enjoy running, working out, hiking, tennis, football, and squash.